Here are some frequently asked questions about Piezography.

 Does PiezoDN Digital Negative curves work with Pro?

 Yes.
-We are building PiezoDN master curves for the pro inks.
+We have built PiezoDN master curves for the Pro inks.
 We recommend you stick with K7 ink for you digital negatives if this is working for you well right now.
+But, if you wish to upgrade to the more flexible Piezography Pro inks - check to make sure your printer model is supported by downloading the latest Piezography Curves.

 Do I need to let my print dry and then print a GO pass over it like K7 printing?